 If completed as a direct payment to the QRP, an IRA custodian or trustee will report the IRA distribution using IRS code G on a Form 1099-R. If an IRA owner takes a distribution (i.e., a check is made payable to the IRA owner) and he/she is younger than age 59½, an IRA custodian/trustee reports the distribution as an early distribution, no known exception (IRS code 1 on Form 1099-R), or as a normal IRA distribution if IRA owner is 59½ or older (IRS code 7 on Form 1099-R).
 After taking this distribution, the individual has 60 days to complete the indirect rollover.

 An IRA owner needs to find out from the plan administrator or trustee of the employer’s QRP under what circumstances the employer’s QRP will accept rollovers of traditional (including SEP) or SIMPLE IRA assets.
 Next, the IRA owner should discuss strategies with his/her tax professional, financial planner or legal counsel prior to executing the rollover.
 Following these steps will lead to a successful IRA-to-QRP rollover.

-For an opportunity to learn more about IRAs and other tax advantaged accounts, including Health Savings Accounts and Coverdell Education Savings Accounts, consider joining us for one of our IRA, HSA, or CESA Live Streaming events offered on a variety of topics.
-For more information call us at 1-800-552-9408.
+For an opportunity to learn more about IRAs and other tax-advantaged accounts including Health Savings Accounts and Coverdell Education Savings Accounts, consider our on-demand video training offered on a variety of topics.
+Go here to learn more about training opportunities available to you, or you can call us at 1-800-552-9408.